List of Internet pioneers: Donald Davies

 Donald Davies (1924–2000) independently invented and named the concept of packet switching for data communications in 1965 at the United Kingdom's National Physical Laboratory (NPL).
 In the same year, he proposed a national commercial data network in the UK employing high-speed switching nodes.
 He refined his ideas in a paper written in 1966, which included the first description of an interface computer to act as a router.
 Later in 1966, he established a team which produced a design for a local-area network to serve the needs of NPL and prove the feasibility of packet switching while developing a more formal design proposal for a national network based on a high-level network connected to local networks.

 Davies built the local-area NPL network, the first implementation of packet switching in early 1969 and the first to use high-speed links.
 His work influenced the ARPANET and research in Europe and Japan.
 He carried out simulation work on datagram networks on a scale to provide data communication to much of the United Kingdom and designed an adaptive method of congestion control, which he called isarithmic.

 In the 1970s, Davies worked on internetworking and secure communication.
 He was acknowledged by Vint Cerf and Bob Kahn in their seminal 1974 paper on internetworking, A Protocol for Packet Network Intercommunication.

 Davies received the inaugural IEEE Internet Award in 2000 and the inaugural Internet Hall of Fame "pioneers" award from the Internet Society in 2012.

 Roger Scantlebury

 Roger Scantlebury (born 1936) led the pioneering work to implement packet switching and associated communication protocols at the NPL in the late 1960s.
 Scantlebury and his colleague Keith Bartlett were the first to describe the term protocol in a modern data-communications context in an April 1967 memorandum entitled A Protocol for Use in the NPL Data Communications Network.
 He proposed the use of packet switching in the ARPANET at the inaugural Symposium on Operating Systems Principles in October 1967 and convinced Larry Roberts the economics were favorable to message switching.

-During the 1970s, he was a major figure in the International Network Working Group (INWG) through which he was an early contributor to concepts used in the Transmission Control Program, which became part of the Internet protocol suite.'
+During the 1970s, he was a major figure in the INWG through which he was an early contributor to concepts used in the Transmission Control Program, which became part of the Internet protocol suite.
 He was acknowledged by Cerf and Kahn in their seminal 1974 paper on internetworking.